 Copyright infringement requires “access,” meaning the creator of Song B must have had an opportunity to hear Song A to have copied it; otherwise, the similarities would be coincidental.
 Accidental or subconscious copying would still be copying, but coincidental likenesses would not be.
 In this case, the plaintiffs claim to have had 500,000 listens on SoundCloud along with a lot of Youtube views before Sam Smith’s track was created.
 They list other plausible ways their track could’ve found its way to the defendants as well.
 Form your own conclusions.

-It seems to me, initially at least, that the only parts of the songs that matter is where the lyric is “dancing with a stranger,” which happens several times in both songs.
-I hear no other elements that seem particularly relevant.
-So let’s just look at that.
+It seems to me, initially at least, that the only parts of the songs that matter are where the lyric is “dancing with a stranger,” which DOES happen several times in both songs.

 The melodies are, in fact, neither “the same,” nor “nearly identical.”
-But they are indeed somewhat similar in that they begin on the same pitch and descend.
-Since they descend, they can be said perhaps to have the same melodic shape or contour.
-It’s “downward.” (duh?)
-But the lyric is merely six syllables.
-And how many of those syllables are sung to identical pitches?
+They are no better than somewhat similar in that they begin on the same pitch and descend.
+Since they descend, they can be said by a musicologist type to have the same melodic shape or contour.
+It’s “downward.”
+Duh.
+More importantly the lyric that matters is six syllables and how many of those syllables are sung to identical pitches?
 Half of them do — just three.

 Rhythmically (meaning in terms of the placement and duration of the notes in the melodies), the lines are similar.
-Vincent’s version contains the lyric, “Dancing With A Stranger” appearing as the second and fourth lines of its four-line stanza, and it employs the same rhythm in each case, but changes the melody’s pitches between the two.
+Vincent’s version contains the lyric, “Dancing With A Stranger” appearing as the second and fourth lines of its four-line stanza, and it employs the same rhythm in each case, but changes the melody’s pitches between the two, they’re not identical to each other.
 In Smith’s track, “Dancing With A Stranger” appears only in the fourth line of the stanza.
-They’re essentially alike in terms of rhythm.
+This phrase in both works is essentially alike in terms of rhythm.

-As for harmony, while chord progressions are often said to be unprotectable, well, that true in lots of circumstances, but harmony matters.
+As for harmony, while chord progressions are often said to be unprotectable, and it’s true in lots of circumstances, harmony matters a great deal.
 Melodies are given meaning through the harmony that accompanies and contextualizes them.

-They’re obviously not “the same,” and even if your pretty determined it’s hard to find them at all equivalent or relatable.
-There’s no point in these two melodies where the chord progression that accompanies them is the same.
-And remember, the melodies are not identical to begin with.
+They’re obviously not “the same,” in fact every chord is different.
+It would be hard to find them at all equivalent or relatable.
+There’s no event in these two melodies where the chord progression that accompanies them is the same.
+And let’s recall, the melodies themselves are not the same to begin with.

 Forensic musicology is rather like a probability determination.
-You collect data to which you assign layers of probabilities — the probabilities that certain similarities could result from either copying or from coincidence — and if possible, make a reasonable inference when you have enough data.
-The greater the similarity, obviously, the greater the likelihood of copying.
-But the data has dimensions akin to height, width, and depth.
+You collect data to which you assign layers of probabilities that certain similarities could result from either copying or from coincidence — and if possible, make a reasonable inference when you have enough good data.
+And the data has dimensions akin to height, width, and depth.
 A similarity can be, in a sense, a mile high but only a micron wide, and in total, therefore, not amount to much.
-So you consider the duration and number of similarities, and the “density” of similarity, if you will, and the novelty or rarity of similar items.
-If two people have the same Bic pen, that’s no great coincidence, but if they have the same polka-dotted Mont Blancs, that’s a considerably greater one.
+So we consider the duration and number of similarities, the “density” of similarity, and the novelty or rarity of similar features.
+If two people have the same Bic pen, that’s no great coincidence, but if they have the same polka-dotted Mont Blancs, that’s a considerably greater coincidence.